tarwn/lessthandot-hugo/blogs/content/posts/2010-05-19-configuring-sql-server-dba.md

 ### 5. Never maintaining indexes and statistics

-You’ve spent days researching and configuring IO, memory, SQL Server configurations down to the last MAXDOP setting.
+You've spent days researching and configuring IO, memory, SQL Server configurations down to the last MAXDOP setting.
 It truly is a remarkable feeling you can only explain by feeling it yourself.
 Problem is, when it stops there and maintaining the database server is left to the planning and implementation.
 Indexes and Statistics alike need special care.
 They can enforce performance beyond your most exotic dreams when used and maintained.
 They can become your nightmarish horrors if not maintained at the same time.

 ### 6. Installing EVERYTHING including binary, data and log files to the C drive

 If you are installing SQL Server on your desktop or laptop at home and have one 25GB drive, then sure, install to the C drive.
 Most of us have those “server” things.
 They have drive bays, and sometimes we even get a D or an E drive.
 When you install SQL Server it will want and request you to install everything to the C drive (or the volume letter you pick for the OS).
-It’s ok for the setup team to do this.
+It's ok for the setup team to do this.
 I respect that not all best practices can be programmed into everything.
 So here is the almighty: If you have a data drive, log drive and OS drive or anything other than the drive for the OS, please use it for your data.
 Your database server will thank you when it is not contending with other IO operations.

 ### 7. Relying on RAID as a recovery plan

 RAID is not going to save you.
-Before last year or so when it was publicized that a company literally was found whimpering in the corner after losing all of their data from relying on RAID levels to protect against failures, we didn’t think it was possible to fathom this concept.
+Before last year or so when it was publicized that a company literally was found whimpering in the corner after losing all of their data from relying on RAID levels to protect against failures, we didn't think it was possible to fathom this concept.
 Who would think this way?
 Well, someone did, so we need to say it.